abraraltaf92/World_Time/README.md

 This project is a starting point for a Flutter application.

+### Error Fixed :
-# Problems : http request when taking from api gets crashed quite often ,<br> it may be due to the latest update on my device (may be not).
+     Problems :http request when taking from api gets crashed quite often ,<br> it may be due to the latest update on my device (may be not).

 # SOME IMAGES :
 # Sometimes it work but quite often it sucks !